-The effects of climate change may be some of the biggest threats facing whales and dolphins today.
+Climate change is one of the biggest threats facing whales and dolphins today.

-The climate is changing fast: so fast that some whale and dolphin populations may be unable to adapt.
-Changes in sea temperature, freshening of seawater, acidification, sea level rise, loss of icy polar habitats and the decline of food sources are just some of the many issues posed by climate change.
+The climate is changing fast: so fast that some whale and dolphin populations may not have time to adapt.
+Changes in sea temperature, freshening of seawater, acidification, rises in sea levels, the loss of icy polar habitats and the decline of food sources are just some of the many dangers which climate change poses for whales and dolphins.

-It is unclear to what extent whales, dolphins and porpoises will be able to adapt to the rate of climate change predicted, in some cases such range shifts will not be possible.
-For example, the northern Indian Ocean is fringed by land, limiting the ability of species to move northwards into cooler habitat as waters warm.
+Unless radical actions are taken, some whale and dolphin populations may not be able to adapt quickly enough to survive.
+For example, the northern Indian Ocean is fringed by land, limiting the ability of species to move northwards into cooler habitat as waters become warmer.

 Help protect whales and dolphins from the threats they face

 By adopting a dolphin or by making a donation, you can help us save these amazing creatures.

 Adopt a dolphin and follow the lives of these amazing creatures.